 - Ventricular septal defect, a congenital heart defect in which the ventricular wall is not fully fused, forcing the ventricle chambers of the heart to work harder to pump an adequate blood supply.

-With an owner's efforts of maintaining their dog's healthy weight, practicing a home dental care routine and pursuing regular veterinary checkups, the pug's average life span ranges 12 to 14 years.
+With an owner's efforts of maintaining their dog's healthy weight, practicing a home dental care routine, and pursuing regular veterinary checkups, the pug's average life span ranges from 13 to 15 years.
 Even with the same diligent care, however, the bulldog's average life span is notably shorter at 8 to 10 years.